bayronportilla/bayronportilla.github.io/_projects/2_project.md

 category: PhD
 ---

-ALMA revealed several rotational features in the sub-mm spectrum towards PDS 70.
-Those features are associated to different molecules in the coldest regions of the disk.
-Since the gas phase is the dominant component, its distribution across the disk links to some of the most its most promiment features, like the planets in the cavity, and the location of the pressure bump at the outer dust ring.
-For this same reason, the gas distribution is a key parameter on which multiple theoretical predictions have been built upon.
-A physically motivated model for the gas phase is needed to understand those observations and test theoretical predictions.
-Our goal is to develop a thermochemical model to explain the gas phase observations from PDDS 70 and use it to estimate the mass of the gap carving planets.
-This experiment represents a test to theoretical ideas about giant planet formation in protoplanetary disks.
+ALMA revealed several features in the sub-mm spectrum towards PDS 70 that are associated with molecules in the coldest regions of the disk.
+Since the gas component dominates the disk's mass, inferring its distribution across the disk is important to understand some of the most prominent features such as the planets in the cavity.
+Accordingly, the gas column density is a key parameter on which several predictions are built upon.
+A physically motivated model for the gas phase is needed to understand the observations and to test theoretical predictions.
+Our goal is to develop a thermochemical model to explain the line emission observed from PDS 70 and use it to estimate the mass of the gap carving planets.

-Using ALMA data for the CO molecule and its isotopologues from the PDS 70 disk (CO J=2-1, 13CO J=2-1, and C18O J=2-1), we construct a thermochemical model building upon the model for the continuum introduced in [project 1](/projects/1_project/).
-I use the Protoplanetary Disk Model code (ProDiMo) for which a dedicated translation strategy from MCMax3D was designed and implemented.
-The first part of the modelling consisted in a parametric exploration of the spacially unresolved inner disk that is only observed in the optically thick tracer.
-Each simualtion is a self-consistent solution to the physical state of the system that iterates over the continuum radiative transfer, the chemistry, and the heating-cooling balance.
-The, the ray-tracing module is called to create the images.
-Those modelled data cubes were postproceded with CASA and the packages GoFish and ProDiMopy to obtain the azimuthally averaged birthness distribution of each transition which was compared to the observations.
-Once the inner disk was fitted, we used an iterative procedure informed by a simple analyical model for the C18O abundance to fit the signal from the spatially resolved outer disk.
+Using ALMA data for three CO isotopologues (CO J=2-1, 13CO J=2-1, and C18O J=2-1), we construct a thermochemical model using the Protoplanetary Disk Model Code [ProDiMo](https://prodimo.iwf.oeaw.ac.at/team).
+The first part of the modelling consisted in a parametric exploration to explain the signal from the spatially unresolved inner disk.
+Then, we used an iterative
+procedure to fit the signal
+from the spatially resolved outer disk.
+The models were post-proceded with CASA and with the GoFish and ProDiMopy packages in order to obtain the radial brightness distribution that was directly compared to the observed profiles.

-We found a gas-to-dust ratio profile that disfavors the common assumptions of a constant value.
-In fact, the gas-to-dust ratio values span two orders of magnitude across the 130 au simulated in our work.
-Our model suggest a peak value of gas column density of ~0.13 g/cm2 located at ~75 au.
-The minimum value of the gas column density (~0.003 g/cm2) happens matches the location of the planet PDS 70 b.
-Unlike the dust phase, the inner and outer edges of the gas cavity are not sharp.
-The gas temperature profile points towards a characteristic value of xxxx K at the bottom of the cavity.
-Finally, coupling our model with the theoretical prediction by Duffel and Dong 2015, we predict a value for the mass of each planet of ~ 2 Mjup which is consistent with the values obtained by Wang et al 2021 using infrared spectroscopy.
+We found a peak value for the gas column density of ~0.13 g/cm2 at ~75 au.
+The minimum value for the gas column density is ~0.003 g/cm2 and correlates with the location of the planet PDS 70 b.
+Coupling the level of gas depletion in the cavity informed by our model with the theoretical work by Duffel and Dong 2015, we estimate the value of the mass of each planet in ~2 Mjup which is consistent with the work by Wang et al 2021 using infrared spectroscopy.

 This project is in the final correction phase and I expect to submit the paper by the end of 2022.
 Stay tuned for the manuscript!